miaa PrivateGroups offers a rich API to implement delegated administration, access control for identity-of-things and eco-system management.

 - share a loyalty scheme between the card owner and the family members, and shops

 - share membership to a club or association, and connect members.

-This way, miaa PrivateGroups has proven to enable you to actively manage your ecosystem.
-The carnet represents the identity-of-things of your core assets.
-It becomes the digital glue between users, representing the real-life relationships.
+This way, miaa PrivateGroups has proven to enable you to actively manage your ecosystem in a granular and relevant way.
+The carnet represents the identity of your core assets.
+It becomes the digital glue between users, representing their real-life relationships.

 The key to success of large scale web platforms is self-service for the user.
 The miaa PrivateGroups API extends the self-service capabilities of an Identity Management platform by enabling users to self-administer their own communities: a team, a household or an association in relation to your core business.

 Communities are defined around identity-of-things (‘assets’), such as a household subscription, an appliance, a pet or a loyalty card.
 Such implicit communities are made explicit and maintainable by miaa PrivateGroups.